gerritdewitt/Useful-Scripts/munki-import-automations/MathWorks-MATLAB/ReadMe.md

 2. **Install the Installer Problem**: Creating the *pkginfo* for this item requires knowing about Munki's “copy from dmg” installation method, and a solid understanding of how Munki determines if something is installed.
 Uninstallation must also be considered, since *remove_copied_items* makes no sense for an “install the installer” case.<sup>1</sup>

 ## Deployment Overview ##
 1. Downloaded the MathWorks MATLAB disk image (dmg).
 Note that it's a read-write, uncompressed disk image, so it's not ideal for deployment until you convert it to read-only compresed.
-You can do that easily via *hdiutil*:
-<pre>hdiutil convert -format UDZO -o MathWorks_MATLAB_2016B-9.1.0.dmg matlab_R2016b_maci64.dmg</pre>
 2. Copy the read-only, compressed MathWorks MATLAB disk image (dmg) to the Munki repository.
 3. We'll programmatically create a *pkginfo* file for the “pkg” (the disk image containing the MathWorks installer).
 The *make-pkginfo.py* script serves this purpose.
    * The *make-pkginfo.py* script will request information about the version and installed path for MathWorks MATLAB.